Bertie County NC

 14) STANDS – All NEW members are required to bring at least one stand preferably a Tower or Tripod although this is to the discretion of the club president.
 There is no limit to the number of club stands a member can provide,but all stand placements have to be APPROVED by John Creef or assigned persons due to strategically placing stands and shooting lanes for hunter safety.
-There is a limit of 3 PERSONAL stands per member.
+There is a limit of 2 PERSONAL stands per member.
+THESE STANDS SHALL ONLY BE USED IN ARCHERY, BLACKPOWDER AND THE FIRST WEEK OF GUN SEASON.
+THEN THEY MUST BE REMOVED.
 This includes ground blinds, loc-ons and climbers.
-No exceptions.
-All stands should not be placed any closer than 300 yards to an already placed and marked stand on map.
-Club stands are available to all members on a first come first serve basis on the day of the hunt.
+EXCEPTIONS.
+ALL club stands are available to all members on a first come first serve basis on the day of the hunt.
 Climbing stands, lock-on stands, and ground blinds are considered personal property and can only be hunted by permission of the stands owners.
 DO NOT park in front of or down range of ANY stands that can be hunted by other members.
 If you arrive late choose a stand near an entrance and walk in.
 All climber stands and Loc On’s must be marked for the safety of all members and at no time can those stands be hunted without prior written permission from stand owner.
 This rule is important to hunter safety and as a courtesy to those hunters still in stands.

 16) HARVEST REPORT – All deer taken must be logged in the harvest report notebook.
 The member’s name, date, sex, weight, number of points, and stand deer was taken.
 A Picture of EVERY DEER KILLED should be sent to John Creef or his assigned person.
 ALL buck pictures should include a tape measure picture showing width and another showing height.(SEE VIDEO ON WEBSITE) All deer should be logged in within 24 hours of kill with above information and pictures sent or a $25.00 fine will be assessed.
 2nd offense will result in $100.00 fine and 3rd offense could result in termination of club.
 This Information is critical to our management practices and for managing pressure on the deer during the course of the season.
 Anyone caught trying to hide deer from the club will lose their membership immediately and will not be refunded their dues.

 17) GAME CAMERAS are considered private property.
 It is a good practice to identify cameras with name and address, lock cameras and have lock boxes to protect them from tampering or theft.
 If your camera is missing it is suggested you contact the local Sheriff office or NC Wildlife to file a report.
 Islanders Hunt Club nor John Creef will not be responsible for any lost,stolen or damaged personal property.
-A maximum of 3 game cameras are allowed in use per membership DO NOT CHECK ANYONE ESLSES CAMERAS WITHOUT THEIR CONSENT.
-THIS COULD BE REASON FOR IMMEDIATE FORFIET OF MEMBERSHIP.
+A maximum of 2 game cameras are allowed in use per membership DO NOT CHECK ANYONE ELSES CAMERAS WITHOUT THEIR CONSENT.
+THIS COULD BE REASON FOR IMMEDIATE FORFEIT OF MEMBERSHIP.

 18) CLUB HOUSE – ABSOLUTELY NO PROFANITY IS ALLOWED AT CLUBHOUSE OR ON CLUBHOUSE PROPERTY.
-THINK ABOUT THE KIDS.YOU CAN BE SUBJECT TO A COMMITTEE HEARING AFTER THIRD WARNING.if you stay there some please chip in a little $ for LP gas etc. the membership dues only cover the land rent.
+THINK ABOUT THE KIDS.if you stay there some please chip in a little $ for LP gas etc. the membership dues only cover the land rent.

-19) FINES – All fines must be paid before a member can hunt again after a fin has been assessed.
+19) FINES – All fines must be paid before a member can hunt again after a fine has been assessed.
 This is to be fair to all members.

 20) TREES –We shall not drive nails, spikes or other steel objects into any marketable timber.